 Here in Utah, we grow lots of vegetables, especially during the summer and early fall, which is wonderful, but it’s often difficult to find fresh berries.
 Berries are high in antioxidants which are great for your immune system.
 They’re also high in nutrients, fiber, and can help with your overall health.

-One thing that I miss about living California (and Florida) is the fresh fruit.
-It seems like no matter what time of year it is, there’s always something delicious in season!
-Here in Utah we grow lots of vegetables, especially during the summer and early fall, which is wonderful, but it’s often difficult to find fresh berries!
 So when I’m scooting past the fruit in the grocery store and I see decent looking strawberries, raspberries or blueberries, I always grab them!
-I love eating them straight out of the container, using them in muffins or tossing them into smoothies.
-Yesterday morning I chose the later.
+I love eating them straight out of the container, using them in muffins or tossing them into smoothies, like today’s Mixed Berry Smoothie.